Choosing the 10 best orchestras in the world was straightforward enough. We all agreed on the names, but it was the order that had us butting heads.

 Founded: 1930 w/ Hans Kindler

-This is the official orchestra of the United States.
-Based in Washington D.C., and housed at the John F. Kennedy Center for the Performing Arts.
-The orchestra’s first conductor, Hans Kindler, received a salary of only $40 per week.
-In the 1970s music director Antal Dorati helped build the orchestra to where it is today.
-He brought them artistic recognition, commissioning, and acclaimed recordings.
+Based in Washington, D.C., and housed at the John F. Kennedy Center for the Performing Arts, the National Symphony Orchestra, as the name implies, is the official orchestra of the United States.
+It was founded in 1930 through the work of its first conductor, Hans Kindler, who received a salary of $40 a week.
+The turning point in the orchestra’s story came in the 1970s as music director Antal Dorati helped build the orchestra to where it is today.
+He brought it artistic recognition, commissioning, and acclaimed recordings.

-The National Symphony Orchestra, or NSO, has participated in the Kennedy Center’s American Residencies outreach initiative.
-This is where the entire orchestra travels to a different state and not only performs but also holds workshops and presentations for schools.
+In the community, the National Symphony Orchestra has participated in the Kennedy Center’s American Residencies outreach initiative, in which the entire orchestra travels to a different state to perform and host workshops and presentations for schools.

 #8 – New York Philharmonic